Privacy Policy and Cookie Policy by UOW Malaysia

 Program information

-BRIDGING THE GAP BETWEEN ACADEMIC AND INDUSTRY DESIGN-CENTRIC CURRICULUM
+BRIDGING THE GAP BETWEEN ACADEMIA AND INDUSTRY DESIGN-CENTRIC CURRICULUM

-Hands-on learning and real-world experience are crucial in ensuring our students, as future engineers, stay current and remain relevant when they begin their career.
-Actively engaging industry experts and exposing students to real-life practices, as well as the development of real-life projects are some of the ways we ensure our students set themselves apart and are more grounded from their exposure to the different challenges faced in the industry.
-Engineering courses at UOW Malaysia KDU emphasize on Design-Centric Curriculum (DCC), with Design Thinking as the grounding principle of teaching and learning.
+Hands-on learning and real-world experience ensure our future engineers remain current and relevant.
+Through direct engagement with industry experts, development of real-world projects and exposure to current challenges, our students are grounded in actual practice—ready for a career in electrical and electronics engineering, and beyond.
+Engineering courses at UOW Malaysia emphasise a Design-Centric Curriculum (DCC), with Design Thinking as the grounding principle of teaching and learning.
 Students are required to engage in design assignments, Capstone projects and Problem-Based Learning (PBL) to develop their skills in design, complex problem-solving, project management, teamwork, lifelong learning and complex communication.

 COMPETITIVE SYLLABUS TO ENHANCE ENGINEERING KNOWLEDGE AND SKILLS.